-- Discuss the history of computers from its invention to now - Explain the timeline of how the internet came into existence. - Explain the growth and development of New media or digital media - Discuss the relationship between New Media and mobile phone services in the current scenario
+- Discuss the history of computers from its invention to now. - Explain the timeline of how the internet came into existence. - Explain the growth and development of New Media or Digital Media. - Discuss the relationship between New Media and mobile phone services in the current scenario.

-5.3 Origins of computers:
+5.3 Origins of Computers

 The concept of the modern computer as we know it today began taking shape in the 1930s and 1940s.
-However, if we think about it, the history of computers can be traced back to the 17th century with the development of the earliest calculators and computational devices.
-The predictable next step to such developments was clockwork devices, which did attain popularity as a novel concept.
-Yet, those crude devices were the first step of a journey that would slowly encompass the entire world and make the world a global village.
+However, the history of computers can be traced back to the 17th century with the development of the earliest calculators and computational devices.
+The predictable next step to such developments was clockwork devices, which gained popularity as a novel concept.
+Yet, those crude devices were the first step in a journey that would eventually encompass the entire world and make it a global village.

 One of the earliest pioneers was Charles Babbage, an English mathematician who conceived the idea of a digital programmable computer in the 1830s.
-He designed but did not build his Analytical Engine, a mechanical computer that would have had most of the components of a modern computer like a processor, memory, input devices and integrated programming capabilities.
-His daughter Ada, who continued her father's work is now hailed as world's first computer programmer.
+He designed but did not build his Analytical Engine, a mechanical computer that would have had most of the components of a modern computer, including a processor, memory, input devices, and integrated programming capabilities.
+Ada Lovelace, a mathematician who collaborated with Babbage, is now hailed as the world's first computer programmer for her work on developing algorithms for the Analytical Engine.

 The first electromechanical computers began appearing in the late 1930s and early 1940s.
-The Z1 computer created by German engineer Konrad Zuse in 1936 is considered one of the earliest functional modern computers.
-In 1937, students at Iowa State University initiated the Atanasoff-Berry Computer project which implemented concepts like binary arithmetic and electronic switching components.
+The Z1 computer, created by German engineer Konrad Zuse in 1936, is considered one of the earliest functional modern computers.
+In 1937, students at Iowa State University initiated the Atanasoff-Berry Computer project, which introduced concepts like binary arithmetic and electronic switching components.